Stone of Scone: Second return

 On 3 July 1996, in response to a growing discussion around Scottish cultural history, the British Government announced that the stone would return to Scotland, 700 years after it had been taken.
 On 15 November 1996, after a handover ceremony at the border between representatives of the Home Office and of the Scottish Office, the stone was transported to Edinburgh Castle.
 An official handover ceremony occurred in the Castle on 30 November 1996, St Andrew's Day, to mark the arrival of the stone.
 The then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor), representing Queen Elizabeth II, formally handed over the Royal Warrant transferring the stone into the safekeeping of the Commissioners for the Regalia.
 It currently resides in Perth.

 Temporary return to London

 In September 2022, Historic Environment Scotland announced that the stone would temporarily return to Westminster Abbey for the coronation of Charles III.
-It subsequently left the castle on 27 April 2023 in a procession led by Joseph Morrow, the Lord Lyon King of Arms, arriving in Westminster Abbey on 29 April.
+It left the castle on 27 April 2023 in a procession led by Joseph Morrow, the Lord Lyon King of Arms, arriving in Westminster Abbey on 29 April.
 After the coronation on 6 May, the stone was put on temporary display at the abbey before being returned to Edinburgh Castle later in the month.